twonth/winning-at-windows/README.md

 * [No!!
 Meiryo UI](https://github.com/Tatsu-syo/noMeiryoUI):  Change Windows system fonts.
 Allows more fine-grained control than (say) WinAeroTweaker.

 * [Sound Manager](https://github.com/ORelio/Sound-Manager): "Sound schemes" are back, for those old enough to remember and shameless enough to admit it.
-The only way I know of to modify the startup chime.
+The only way I know to set a custom startup chime on Windows 11.
 (Even modifying imageres.dll.mun didn't work for me.)
-This app has solves that problem (sure, it's a hack, but it works).

 * Edge (Chromium) extensions:
      * [Stylus](https://github.com/openstyles/stylus): Browser extension that can customize the appearance of websites via injected CSS, with a [large database of prebuilt scripts](https://userstyles.world/).
 (One can also use [scripts for the competing, sketchier extension Stylish](https://userstyles.org).)
 I use this to force dark mode on Duolingo and Wikipedia.